Sun Protection Tips for Skin Cancer Awareness

 Although it is one of the easiest ways to help protect your skin from UV radiation, there are still a few things to look out for when selecting which sunscreen you use and how you use it.
 Be sure to choose a sunscreen that has a sun protection factor (SPF) of 30 or above and one that is also broad-spectrum (this protects against UVA and UVB rays).

 Because chemical sunscreens do not become effective immediately, apply 20-30 minutes before your activity.
-Remember to apply everywhere, even areas such as the lower sides of arms where the sun does not directly hit (the UV radiation can reflect off of water and other surfaces), ears, and especially the tops of your ears if they are not covered by hair, bald spots, lips, back of neck.
+Remember to apply everywhere, even areas such as the lower sides of arms where the sun does not directly hit (the UV radiation can reflect off of water and other surfaces), ears, and especially the tops of your ears if they are not covered by hair, bald spots, lips, back of the neck.
 Also, be sure to use enough and reapply often.

 Makeups may show an SPF – it’s not enough.
 Give yourself some time for the sunscreen to “sink in” before applying makeup to avoid pilling.
 “Patting” or using a sponge to apply makeup over sunscreen will help prevent pilling.